rachelcarmena/rachelcarmena.github.io/_posts/2019-07-10-more-timber-anti-pattern.md

 > Users are complaining about slowness issues.

-> Ok, let's talk to System Team to increase resources.
+> Ok, let's talk to Infrastructure Team to increase resources.

 I've listened that decision a lot of times.